Polish Paczki Day

 Did You Know?
 Paczki is the plural form of the word.
 The singular form is “paczek”.
 If you ever see it spelled as “Paczkis”, it is incorrect!

-Celebration and History
+The Pre-Lenten Celebration and History

 Paczki are properly consumed just one day of the year, on Paczki Day.
 To properly make them, bakeries prepare them fresh on Paczki Day.
 Most bakeries follow this practice.
 It results in long lines at the bakery.
 When the bakery runs out, they’re out until Paczki Day next year.

-Origin of Paczki Day:
+History and Origin of Polish Paczki Day

-We do know that Paczki Day in Poland started out in the Middle Ages and was celebrated on Fat Thursday.
+We do know that Paczki Day in Poland started in the Middle Ages and was celebrated on Fat Thursday.
 Fat Thursday probably became known as Paczki Day, as it sounds so much better than Fat Thursday.

 It is a mystery why the United States celebrates it on Fat Tuesday.

-Other Polish Holidays:
+Other Polish Holidays

 Flower of the Day: Easter Lily